KNOW HOW WE GOT HERE, AND KNOW INNER PEACE

-Mayer went to meet with Benjamin who had just arrived from France.
-Although Mayer was much younger than this great man, they shared the same ideals for America, and having gone through so much, and after being so successful, they greeted each other as old friends.
-They had enjoyed the time they had spent together before Benjamin left for France, and again when they had met in Paris.
-They couldn’t wait to have another tête-à-tête which they arranged to have the day after the official welcoming festivities for Benjamin.
+Mayer went to meet with Benjamin who had just arrived in Philadelphia.
+Though Mayer was much younger, they had become the best of friends, and they greeted each other enthusiastically.
+They had enjoyed the time spent together before Benjamin left for France, and again when they had met in Paris.
+They couldn’t wait to have a tête-à-tête which they arranged to have the day after the official welcoming ceremonies that were planned for Benjamin.

 The subject then turned to France.
-Benjamin had much to say, and Mayer had much to learn.
+Benjamin had much to say, and Mayer was all ears.
 Benjamin felt that France was a kettle ready to boil over.
-The Masonic Lodges were growing like wild fire throughout France, and since Wilhelmsbad, the orientation of the lodges had changed in order to cater to lay people.
-One no longer had to swear on the Catholic bible in order to become a Mason.
+Masonic Lodges were mushrooming throughout France since the Congress of Wilhelmsbad, because members no longer had to swear on the Catholic bible in order to become freemasons.
 The change had opened the door to the Huguenots who were infiltrating France from England, Holland and Germany.
-Somebody was pushing for change in France, and that initiative seemed to be originating in London.
-Benjamin was quite sure the English bankers were out to destroy France from the inside.
-People like Mirabeau and many others had been talking about a Constitutional Monarchy like that of England for some time.
+Somebody was pushing for change in France, and that initiative seemed to be originating in the City, in London.
+Benjamin was quite sure the English bankers were out to destroy the Ancien Regime of France.
+People like Mirabeau and many others were already talking about France having a Constitutional Monarchy like that of England.

 It seemed that Versailles was creating a problem.
 The King was completely isolated and surrounded by his aristocratic cronies in a lush setting while a starving Paris grumbled.
 Benjamin had personally felt this unrest in Paris in spite of the fact that Versailles was now occupied by Louis XVI and his young wife, a rather congenial couple.

-Mayer was overwhelmed by this man’s observations, and he listened to his every word.
-But now he had to give Benjamin some bad news.
-When the Peace Treaty of Paris was signed in 1783, the British armed forces had left North America, the lands east of the Mississippi River were ceded to the Americans, and France was officially made America’s major trading partner.
-Now, two years later, America’s economy was bursting at the steams and needed a stronger trading partner.
-Because of turmoil in France, Mayer thought that a formal trade agreement with England had to supersede the Treaty of Alliance that Benjamin had ratified in Paris in 1778.
-He knew that the French and the American citizenry would be very upset with what they would deem treachery, which it was in fact, and Mayer wondered if Benjamin could accept to work with him in getting such a trade agreement signed.
-Mayer saw it as an urgent matter, and a logical thing to do.
-America was mainly white, English-speaking and Protestant just like England, and the two countries had historical economic and cultural ties.
+Mayer then gave Benjamin some bad news concerning the Treaty of Alliance of 1778 that had unofficially made France America’s major trading partner.
+Since then, America’s economy had grown tremendously and now needed a stronger trading partner.
+Because of turmoil in France, Mayer thought that a formal trade agreement with England had to supersede the treaty that Benjamin had ratified in Paris in 1778.
+He knew that the French and the American citizenry would be very upset with what they would deem treacherous, which, in fact, it was.
+Nonetheless, Mayer wondered if Benjamin could accept to work with him if such a trade agreement were reached.
+Mayer saw it as an urgent matter, and a logical thing to do in that America was mainly English-speaking and Protestant just like England, notwithstanding their historical, economic and cultural ties.

 Benjamin was truly taken aback by this suggestion and remained quiet for the longest time.
-His natural inclination was to feel mistrust for a man who could suggest such betrayal.
-But because he knew Mayer was right in that they had no control over what was happening in France, and because he truly trusted this unusual man, he dismissed his gut reaction.
-He knew that Mayer felt the same way he did about France, and that he felt very bad about not honoring the intent of the Treaty of Alliance, even though it hadn’t been an official trade agreement.
-Reluctantly, he had to agree with Mayer.
-A trade agreement with England was necessary.
-Mayer, and later his dynasty, would see to it that France receive top consideration in economic and cultural development, no matter what.
-For now, Mayer would personally see to it that France got all the help it needed in order for it to become a democracy.
+His natural inclination was to mistrust any man who dealt in betrayal.
+But because he knew Mayer was right in that they had no control over what was happening in France, and because he truly admired this man, he dismissed his gut reaction.
+He knew that Mayer felt the same way he did about France, and that he felt very bad about not honoring the Treaty of Alliance, even though it hadn’t been an official trade agreement.
+Reluctantly, he agreed with Mayer.
+Mayer added that he would make it up to France by always giving it top consideration in all future economic and cultural matters and would do everything in his power to give France a Constitutional Monarchy like that of England.

-Mayer told Benjamin that if Congress was to be receptive to their ideas, his help was sorely needed.
+In the meantime, if Congress was to be receptive to the idea, Mayer told Benjamin his help was sorely needed.
 Although he was thinking of retirement, he urged him to accept the seat he was being offered in the Senate.
 With him sitting in the Senate, and Alexander Hamilton controlling finances under Morris’ leadership, they could easily steer the ship.
 It was the only way to successfully address the pressing matters facing the 13 Colonies.
-It was urgent to unite the 13 Colonies by getting a constitution signed, a President elected, and permanent residences built for both the President and Congress.
+Getting the constitution signed, a President elected, permanent residences built for both the President and Congress, and a trade agreement signed with England would require all their attention.

-As for the ceded lands, since the individual Colonies had claims on them, Mayer had asked Robert Morris to forgive their war debts on condition that they sign over their rights to Congress, and it seemed to be working.
-There wasn’t much doubt that all would accept, and in so doing, they would be accepting Congress as the Federal authority.
-That in turn would open the door to their accepting a residence for both the President and Congress up the Potomac River somewhere.
-Benjamin admired a man who could plan such an innocent yet far-reaching subterfuge, and he told Mayer so.
+So far, Hamilton had written newspaper articles that had led to the ratification of the Declaration of Independence by New York, and he was now in the process of drafting the constitution with Madison.
+With regards to the ceded lands by England, since the individual Colonies had claims on them, Mayer had asked Robert Morris to forgive their war debts on condition that they sign over their rights to Congress, and it seemed to be working.
+There wasn’t much doubt that all would accept, and in so doing, they would be accepting the authority of Congress.
+That in turn would open the door to their accepting a residence for both the President and Congress up the Potomac River, and thus, a federal state.